 The authentication code is a company’s electronic signature, which you will need to provide when you file documents electronically or make any amendments to your company’s details online.
-It is impossible to make any electronic or online changes without a company authentication code.
+It is impossible to make any electronic or online changes without this code.

 When will I receive my company authentication code?

 As soon as your company is registered by Companies House, your company formation agent will send your authentication code and company documents to you by email.

-If you register your company directly with Companies House, they will send your authentication to you by post.
+If you register your company directly with Companies House, they will send your code to you by post.
 Companies House advise that it usually takes up to 5 days from the date of incorporation to receive this letter.

 Where can I find my authentication code?

 Customers of Quality Company Formations can log in to their online client account and will find their authentication code in the ‘Company Overview’ area – please see the above image.

 Most other company formation agents will provide a similar facility, which will allow you to access your code online without any difficulty.

 Alternatively, you will find your authentication code within the letter sent to you by Companies House at the time of incorporation.
-It is therefore important you store this letter safely with your other company documents.
-It is also important your authentication code is accessed only by those with the authority to do so.
+Therefore, it is important that you store this letter safely with your other company documents.
+It is also important that your authentication code is accessed only by those with the authority to do so.
 Try to think of the code as being similar to the PIN for your bank card.